rwijtvliet/portfolyo/docs/core/pfline.rst

 ``portfolyo`` tries to determine the dimension of information (e.g., if it is a price or a volume) using its key (if it has one) and its unit (also, if it has one) - see the section on :ref:`Compatilibity of abbrevation and unit <nameunitcompatibility>`.

-To initialise a price-only portfolio line, we must only provide a price timeseries.
-To initialise a volume-only portfolio line, we must only provide a volume timeseries.
-To initialise a price-and-volume portfolio line, we must supply at least 2 of the following timeseries: prices, volumes, revenues.
+To initialise a volume-only / price-only / revenue-only portfolio line, we must only provide a volume / price / revenue timeseries.
+To initialise a complete portfolio line, we must supply at least 2 of the following timeseries: prices, volumes, revenues.

 .. note::